Kaushik-0007/CricketerProfile/README.md

 # CricketerProfile
-Design of a profile of cricketers in a card format supporting CRUD operations with the help of MERN Stack
+Design of profile of cricketers in a card format supporting CRUD operations with the help of MERN Stack